curiousbud/Nerva/scripts/python/README.md

 # 🐍 Python Scripts Collection

-Welcome to the Python scripts section of ScriptHub!
+Welcome to the Python scripts section of Nerva!
 This directory contains various Python tools and utilities for different use cases.

 ## 📋 Available Scripts